MathurMohit2808/Error_handling_Metacrafters/README.md

 # SHARE_MARKET Solidity Contract

-This Solidity contract implements a simple share market where authorized users can buy, sell, split, and transfer shares.
-It demonstrates the use of `require()`, `assert()`, and `revert()` functions for error handling and enforcing business logic.
+A basic share market is implemented by this Solidity contract, allowing authorized users to purchase, sell, split, and transfer shares.
+The utilization of `require()`, `assert()`, and `revert()` methods for error handling and business logic enforcement is demonstrated.

 ## Description